Kourtney K Didn't Tell Kendall Jenner Reign Peed In Her Bed & I Have Questions

 "But she hasn't hit you up about the mattress yet?"
 Pippen responded.
 Wait, what mattress?
 What are you talking about, Larsa?!

-Apparently, Reign Disick peed in Kendall Jenner's bed, and by the time this clip was filmed, Kardashian hadn't told her sister about it.
+Apparently, Reign Disick peed in Kendall Jenner's bed, and at the time this clip was filmed, Kardashian hadn't told her sister about it.
 Girl.

 "No," Kardashian said back.
 "Do you think she's going to?"